Article March 30, 2026

 Most beginner artists suffer from monotone delivery.
 This happens when you lock your vocal pitch into a single frequency and never move away from it.

-When you write lyrics on a piece of paper, your brain naturally focuses entirely on the meaning of the words.
+When you write lyrics on a piece of paper, your brain focuses on the meaning of the words.
 But a microphone does not care about the meaning of your words.
 It only cares about the physical soundwaves you produce.

 How does breath support affect your tone?